-Full course details can be found here.
-Sample assessment materials can be found here and here.
+Full course details can be found here .
+Sample assessment materials can be found here.

-Two exam papers, 1 hour 15 mins each (60% of final grade in total):
+Two exam papers, 1 hour 15 minutes each (60% of final grade in total):

 Paper 1: The human body and movement in physical activity and sport [30% of overall course].